 by Derek Kidner

 If you are a pastor, you will appreciate Kidner’s substance and depth.
-If you are not a pastor, but just interested in learning more about Genesis, you will find Kidner’s commentary meaty, challenging, and edifying.
+If you are not a pastor but are just interested in learning more about Genesis, you will find Kidner’s commentary meaty, challenging, and edifying.
 Like Walton and Ross, Kidner doesn’t offer in-depth commentary on every verse of Genesis.

 The Tyndale Commentary Series is well-reviewed for offering readers passage-by-passage explanations of the text.
 Kidner’s accessible writing style will enable some people to read straight through the commentary.